 When final grades are reviewed at the end of each semester, if the student has been unsuccessful in their courses, it is possible for them to be Recessed.
 A student is Recessed either when they take 6 or more credits and receive failing grades for all courses, or they have previously been on Probation and have continued to earn a GPA lower than 2.0.
 A chart showing how Academic Standing is determined can be found in the Undergraduate Catalog on page 54.

 Once a student has been Recessed, they must wait a semester before they can be considered for Reinstatement to the University.
 To be considered, the student must complete the Special Request form through the Registrar's Office.
 This form and the accompanying documents must be submitted at least 30 days prior to the semester the student would like to return to the institution.
-Once completed, the student will be contacted to meet with their Retention Specialist to discuss their plans for being successful if they were to return to the University.
+Once completed, the student will be contacted to meet with their Success Coach to discuss their plans for being successful if they were to return to the University.

 If the student has attended another institution since their time at Madonna University, they must also apply for Readmission through the Office of Undergraduate Admissions.
 An admissions decision will not be made until the student has gone through the Reinstatement process.